icaros-usc/pyribs/README.md

 representative of a region in measure space.

 > In the QD literature, measure function outputs have also been referred to as
-> "behavior characteristics," "behavior descriptors," or "feature descriptors."
+> "behavioral characteristics," "behavior descriptors," or "feature
+> descriptors."

 Recent years have seen the development of a large number of QD algorithms.
 To represent these and future algorithms, we have developed the highly modular RIBS